otavioschwanck/emacs_on_rails/README.md

 # Emacs on Rails

-A Ruby on Rails configuration file to use on Ruby on Rails Development.
+A Emacs configuration file to use on Ruby on Rails Development.

 ## Requirements